LAST UPDATED ON

 Examples: This is a high-priced offer–either a more comprehensive course or done-for-you 1-1 services.

-Guiding people to a signature offer is where most people call it good, but to maximize the lifetime value of a customer, you can also create a…
+Guiding people to a bullseye offer is where most people call it good, but to maximize the lifetime value of a customer, you can also create a…

 Definition: A loyalty offer extends the value of your signature offer by offering on-going or ancillary services and digital products that continue to help them solve their problems.